Coping with Grief and Loss – Tip 1

 Turn to Friends and Family Members – Now is the time to lean on the people who care about you, even if you take pride in being strong and self-sufficient.
 Draw loved ones close, rather than avoiding them, and accept the assistance that’s offered.
 Oftentimes, people want to help but don’t know how, so tell them what you need – whether it’s a shoulder to cry on or help with funeral arrangements.

-Draw Comfort from Your Faith – If you follow a religious tradition, embrace the comfort its mourning rituals can provide.
+Draw Comfort from Your Faith or Spirituality – If you follow a religious or spiritual tradition, embrace the comfort its mourning rituals can provide.
 Spiritual activities that are meaningful to you – such as praying, meditating, or going to church – can offer solace.
 If you’re questioning your faith in the wake of the loss, talk to a clergy member or others in your religious community.

 Join A Support Group – Grief can feel very lonely, even when you have loved ones around.
 Sharing your sorrow with others who have experienced similar losses can help.
 To find a bereavement support group in your area, contact local hospitals, hospices, funeral homes, and counselling centres.